Sometimes better health doesn’t come in the form of a pill or new exercise regimen. Sometimes it comes simply from the food put into the body.

 “The food that we bought just didn’t last and we didn’t have money to buy more.
 Was that often, sometimes or never true in the last 12 months?”

 There, patients are connected to community resources and walk away with a food bag with up to three days of healthy food for all members of the household.
-Families may visit the pharmacies once every 30 days for six months as part of their referral.
+Families may visit the food clinics once every 30 days for six months as part of their referral.

 “The whole idea is food is medicine”